StackExchange/dnscontrol/docs/get-zones.md

    Record Type (A, AAAA, CNAME, etc.)
    Target and arguments (quoted like in a zonefile)

-The --ttl flag only applies to zone/js/jsf formats.
+The --ttl flag only applies to zone/js/djs formats.

 EXAMPLES:
    dnscontrol get-zones myr53 ROUTE53 example.com
    dnscontrol get-zones gmain GANDI_V5 example.comn other.com
-   dnscontrol get-zones cfmain CLOUDFLAREAPI all dnscontrol get-zones -format=tsv bind BIND example.com dnscontrol get-zones -format=jsf -out=draft.js glcoud GCLOUD example.com`,
+   dnscontrol get-zones cfmain CLOUDFLAREAPI all dnscontrol get-zones -format=tsv bind BIND example.com dnscontrol get-zones -format=djs -out=draft.js glcoud GCLOUD example.com`,

 Read a zonefile, generate a JS file, then use the JS file to see how different it is from the zonefile:

-   dnscontrol get-zone --format=js -out=foo.jsf bind BIND example.org
+   dnscontrol get-zone --format=js -out=foo.djs bind BIND example.org
    dnscontrol preview --config foo.js